 The reason of descriptive analytics lies upon diagnostic analytics.
 From the above example, diagnostic analytics proceeds a further step with the data.
 It could also foresee whether the increase in sales is because of the performance of the sale persons or interest increase in a certain society.

 3. Predictive Analytics

 Predictive analytics exploit methods such as data mining and machine learning to forecast the future.
 Here the process involves looking at the past data and determining the future occurrence.
-Data analysts can construct predictive models on holding needed data. predictive analytics largely differs from data mining because the concluding part spotlight on unearthing hidden relationships between these variables, while the previous relate a model to conclude probable ending.
+Data analysts can construct predictive models on holding needed data. predictive analytics largely differs from data mining because the concluding part spotlight on unearthing hidden relationships between these variables, while the previous relate a model to conclude a probable ending.
 A SaaS company might model data on sales of past marketing expenditures across every area to generate a forecast model for prospect income based on marketing spend.

 4. Prescriptive Analytics